joust/new-normal/README.md

 <h2>friendly</h2>
 <p>Remove all pejorative argument wording (the text blocks set in italics).</p>

-<h1>Exclusion of Arguments</h1>
+<h1>Exclusion of Topics</h1>
 <p>
-The app allows to exclude arguments from being used in the generation of game cards.
-This helps to deprecate old arguments that are not common in discussions any more - or simply to exclude arguments that you do not expect getting used.</p>
+The app allows to exclude topics from being used in the generation of game cards.
+This helps to deprecate old topics/arguments that are not common in discussions any more - or simply to exclude topics that you do not expect getting used.</p>
 <p>
-In front of every argument title in the list you find a checkbox to toggle it's exclusion.
-If its grey, an arguments will not be used during the next card generation.
+In front of every topic title in the list you find a checkbox to toggle it's exclusion.
+If its checked, it will be used during the next card generation, otherwise not.
 Your choice will be stored in the local storage of your browser.
 </p>

 <h1>Permalinks</h1>
 <p>The app allows to deep link directy to arguments, e.g. to transmit them to others.
-This can be achieved just by specifying the argument ids in the url's hash.
+This can be achieved just by specifying either the topic id or the argument ids in the url's hash.
 Some examples:</p>
 <ul>
 <li><code>https://new-normal.app#I17</code>: Show <b>idiot</b> argument with id <code>I17</code></li>
 <li><code>https://new-normal.app#S69</code>: Show <b>sheep</b> argument with id <code>S69</code></li>